Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Free Self Guided Walking Tour, Zadar, Croatia

+MAP.
 The St. Mary’s Church and Convent belongs to Benedictine nuns.
 Originally built in 1066, the façade was redone in the 16th century and the interior was decorated in the Baroque style in the mid-1700s.
-However, much of the church was destroyed in WWII and had to be rebuilt.
+However, much of it was destroyed in WWII.

 Directions: In the center of the Forum, find the pieces of stone laid out in rows on the grass.

+MAP.
 Broken pieces of Roman ruins in Zadar are displayed within the Forum.
-Unlike many ruins that have a look-but-don’t-touch policy, people are welcome to get up close and personal with these fragments from the past.
+Unlike many ruins that have a look-but-don’t-touch policy, you are welcome to get up close and personal with these fragments from the past.

 Directions: Southwest of St. Donatus Church (along the side of the southern, angular building by the old rock wall), find the lonesome pillar.